DEV Community

 Image description

-A developer shouldn't be the one to transition an issue to In testing, any attempts to do this will be reverted.
+A person shouldn't transition an issue to In testing when they were the one who developed it, any attempts to do this will be reverted.
 Here the Edit issue fields advanced option has the following content:

 {